Plates0/st-rpg-hud/README.md

 ## IMPORTANT
-**MAKE SURE TO DOWNLOAD AND ENABLE THE REGEX'S TO HIDE THE JSON AND SAVE TOKENS**
+**MAKE SURE TO DOWNLOAD AND ENABLE THE REGEX'S TO HIDE THE JSON AND SAVE TOKENS** Go into the regex folder → install it → go back to SillyTavern → Extensions → Regex → import → select the installed file (enable them if they aren't already enabled).

 ## Usage
 - Ensure your character / system prompt outputs exactly one <rpg_state>...</rpg_state> block at the end of each assistant reply.
 - Open the ⚙️ settings on the HUD for Scan/Edit/Reset and appearance options.

 ## Enabling/Disabling
-- I got too lazy to create a menu directly in the extensions tab, so you'll just have to enable/disable it via extensions -> manage extension -> uncheck/check RPG HUD.
+- I got too lazy to create a menu directly in the extensions tab, so you'll just have to enable/disable it via extensions → manage extension → uncheck/check RPG HUD.

 ## RPG Guideline
 - If you're using this with Dankholme RPG, simply copy the current RPG Toggle, disable it, then replace the copy with this guideline: